Before Your Break The News:

 You should make sure that you don’t bicker, argue or disagree with each other when you’re talking to your children.
 Don’t blame each other or try to get the children to side with either of you.
 This creates a hostile environment and is unfair to your children.
 Instead stay positive, tell the children that they have 2 people who love them very much.

 The most important thing to do is make sure you are being honest with your children.
 Bear in mind their ages when you decide what to tell them – details of lurid details or sordid reasons behind your split might not be appropriate for them to know.
 Instead, tell them as much as they need to know, and no more.
 If you haven’t been able to hide the discord in your marriage, then it is best to acknowledge this and explain the reasons behind it.

 Make Sure They Know It’s Not Their Fault

 One of the most common results of divorce is a child thinking it is their fault that their parents split up.
 Make sure you reinforce the fact that they are not to blame for your split, and no matter what happens you will still love them.
 You will need to keep reinforcing this with your word and behaviour after the conversation is over, and comfort them whenever they need it.

 You shouldn’t feel guilty if your child cries during this conversation.
 You aren’t being mean by discussing this, or kicking a puppy.
 You are actually being kind by being open and honest with them, but sometimes kindness hurts.

-Guillaumes Solicitors are professional family law experts based in Weybridge, Surrey.
+Guillaumes Solicitors are professional family law solicitors based in Weybridge, Surrey.
 If you require our divorce specialists to assist you in your proceedings, Guillaumes Solicitors are on hand to support you.
 Contact us today to find out more.